lydiaYchen/DML24/README.md

 Paper reading and reviews are the key activities in this course.
 To pass the course, you need to
-- Submit at least 4 reviewers on 4 different topics out of 6 topics.
+- Submit at 3 reviewers on different topics.
-- Present at least one paper out of 6 topics during the second half of the course.
+- Present at one paper out of 5 topics during the second half of the course.
 - All reviews need to be submitted to the ILIAS by the last week of the semester.